mintlu8/bevy-rectray-ui/book/src/chapter_2.md

 ## Dimension

 Each sprite has a dimension which is crucial for constructing the rectangles.
-AoUI offers two modes to determine the size of a sprite:
+Aoui offers two modes to determine the size of a sprite:

 * Owned
 * Copied

-When size is Owned, AoUI maintains the size of the rect, and tries to update the size of its corresponding data, i.e. `custom_size`.
+When size is Owned, Aoui maintains the size of the rect, and tries to update the size of its corresponding data, i.e. `custom_size`.

-When size is Copied, AoUI will dynamically obtain the size of the rect from `Sprite`, `Text2dLayout`, `Handle<Image>` etc, and update the size of its rect.
+When size is Copied, Aoui will dynamically obtain the size of the rect from `Sprite`, `Text2dLayout`, `Handle<Image>` etc, and update the size of its rect.

 It is recommended to use `Copied` for text in particular,